Colin Roderick Award

 The Colin Roderick Award is presented annually by the Foundation for Australian Literary Studies at Queensland's James Cook University for "the best book published in Australia which deals with any aspect of Australian life".
-It was first presented in 1967 and has a prize of A$20,000.
+It was first presented in 1967 and now has a prize of A$50,000.
 Starting in 1980, the H. T. Priestley Memorial Medal has also been bestowed upon the award winner.

 The Award was founded by Colin Roderick, an Australian "writer, editor, academic and educator".